hove-io/navitia/documentation/slate/CONTRIBUTING.md

 ## Preview changes

-Once some changes has been done, Slate needs to build HTML sources from Markdown files.
+Once some changes have been done, Slate needs to build HTML sources from Markdown files.

+First, install bundler using `apt-get install bundler` or `gem install bundler`.
-First, check that Slate dependencies are installed:
+Then check that Slate dependencies are installed:

 ``` bash
 cd documentation/slate